What to learn from Masters?

 "It was my country.
 I took these photographs for myself, not magazines.
 I knew it was important to photograph, so I photographed." ...as history started to unfold.

-The photos were smuggled abroad anonymously because he was afraid of repression.
+Photos were smuggled abroad anonymously because he was afraid of repression.
+Those photos won a Robert Capa Gold Medal award anonymously.

 Gypsies: On the Margins of Society